-While competing with David De Gea for a starting berth has traditionally been a thankless task at Old Trafford, the professionalism and consistency of Sergio Romero earned him plentiful first-team openings at United.
+While competing with David De Gea for a starting berth has traditionally been a thankless task at Old Trafford, the professionalism and consistency of Sergio Romero has earned him plentiful first-team openings at United.

 Romero joined United as a free agent in the summer of 2015 and enjoyed an impressive maiden campaign, keeping six clean sheets in 10 appearances.
 Though he was largely used as back-up to De Gea, Romero proved his worth when called upon by former boss Louis van Gaal, who previously managed Romero at Dutch club AZ Alkmaar.

 Van Gaal was the man who brought the largely unproven 20-year-old to Europe from Racing Club in Argentina and made him his first-choice goalkeeper at AZ, with whom he won the Eredivisie title in 2009.

 Romero left the Netherlands after van Gaal departed for Bayern Munich, accepting a fresh challenge with Sampdoria in Italy’s Serie B and helping them gain promotion.
 He also spent a season on loan at Monaco in 2013/14.

 At international level, Romero played in both the 2010 and 2014 World Cups, and helped Argentina reach the final of the latter edition when he returned to haunt van Gaal by starring in his country’s penalty shoot-out win over the Netherlands in the semi-final.